RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

     </CompositeFrame>
   </dataObjects>
 </PublicationDelivery>
 ```

+#### Example of NeTEx definitions to find

 #### Sign On
 - Any pre-existing assigned assignments will be signed off `AssignmentState.assigned=true`
 - If the attempt request succeeds, the vehicle will be assigned the new plan `AssignmentState.assigned=true`
 - If the attempt request fails, the state of the vehicle is `AssignmentState.assigned=false`
   - The reason for failing will be available under the [response topic](../response/assignment-attempt-response.md)
-- Contents of a signOn-attempt can now be based on vehicleTask, or a provided list of DatedServiceJourneys.
-  - If a list of DatedServiceJourneys is provided, the provided vehicleTask is not included in the attempt
+- Contents of a signOn-attempt can now be based on vehicleTask, or a provided list of either DatedServiceJourneys or Journeys.
+If a list of DatedServiceJourneys or Journeys is provided, the provided vehicleTask is not included in the attempt
+- Options for sign on:
-  - VehicleTask:
+  - Deprecated `VehicleTask`:
+    - Please use a list of either `DatedServiceJourneys` or `Journeys`
     - Require the fields `vehicleTaskId` and `serviceWindow`.
       - `vehicleTaskId`: Can be found in the common file in the NeTEx export under this path `VehicleScheduleFrame.blocks[].Block.PrivateCode`
       - `serviceWindow`: Defines a time range for which journeys the vehicle should be signed on.